 Your YNAB budget displays the current month at the top of the screen.
 It looks like this:

 When February 1st, rolls around, it’ll change to a new month (without you needing to do a thing):

 You can look at January’s budget by clicking the left arrow, or peek at March by clicking the right arrow.
 The important thing to note is that you don’t have to create a new budget.
 Everything is still there.
 Rejoice!

 If you overspent in a category in cash, last month’s category balance will display in red, but the current month will show a balance of zero.
 So, what happened?
-YNAB automatically deducts the amount that you overspent from “To Be Budgeted” in the new month.
+YNAB automatically deducts the amount that you overspent from “Ready to Assign” in the new month.
 After all, those dollars are truly gone from the budget.

 If you overspent on a credit card, last month’s category balance will display in orange, and the amount that you overspent will be added to your card balance.
 If you can’t cover the overspending in the same month that it occurs, you’ll need to budget directly to the “Credit Card Payments” category to pay back the debt.
 Make sure your Credit Card Payment category matches what you owe on the card and you’re good to go!
 If you’re working on paying off credit card debt, they may not match for a while but you’ll get there!

 Assigned Amounts Disappear

-With the new month, all of your budgeted amounts will be empty.
-In other words, it’s time to budget, and there are a few ways that you can tackle it:
+With the new month, all of your assigned amounts will be empty.
+In other words, it’s time to give your dollars jobs, and there are a few ways that you can tackle it:

 - Go category by category, working down your priority list and using the Inspector as your Guide.
-When you get to $0.00 “To be Budgeted,” stop!
+When you get to $0.00 “Ready to Assign,” stop!

-- Use the “Budgeted Last Month” option in Quick Budget to fill in this month’s budget with the same amounts that you budgeted last month.
+- Use the “Assigned Last Month” option in Auto-Assign to fill in this month’s budget with the same amounts that you assigned last month.
 Then adjust, as necessary, for the current month.